 Discover the best RX 580 graphics cards for mining Ethereum (ETH) and Ethereum Classic (ETC).

 The RX 580 was an extremely popular GPU for mining in 2017 during the rise of Ethereum.
 We were able to achieve 30.54 MH/s drawing only 73 Watts.
-In 2021 it is still a popular choice for both mining enthusiasts and beginners as these graphics cards are selling cheap as a result of the newer RX 5700 & RX 6800 series.
+It is still a popular choice for both mining enthusiasts and beginners as these graphics cards are selling cheap as a result of the newer RX 5700 & RX 6800 series.

 AusRigs.com have configure 28 RX 580 GPUs across 4 mining rigs running SimpleMining OS hashing at a total 840 MH/S (Ethereum).

 Best AMD Radeon RX 580 8G - Ethereum Mining

 Here you will find a step by step guide to setting up an Ethereum RX580 mining rig with multiple GPUs at 30 Mh/s running between 71 & 87 Watts per card.